OpenLitterMap/openlittermap-web/README.md

 `olm.test`

+<p>You also need to install composer and npm dependencies.</p>
+<p>Locally, run "npm install"</p>
+<p>SSH into the VM with "vagrant ssh". cd into Code/olm, and then run "composer install"</p>
+<p>You can migrate the tables with "php artisan migrate"</p>
+<p>If you would like to contribute something, make a new branch locally "git checkout -b feature/my-new-feature".
+We would love to see your pull requests!</p>

 <p>You might notice there are some websocket errors in the browser.
-Some operations like adding photos and creating new users broadcast events to the client.
+Some operations like adding photos broadcast live events to the client.
 It's easy to get websockets set up to resolve this.</p>

 ```
 In your .env file, add "WEBSOCKET_BROADCAST_HOST=192.168.10.10"